 R303.4.2 Exhaust openings.
-Outside exhaust openings shall be located in accordance with the North Carolina Mechanical Code.
+Outside exhaust openings shall be located so as not to create a nuisance.
+Exhaust air shall not be directed onto walkways.

 R303.5 Outside opening protection.
-Air exhaust and intake openings that terminate outdoors shall be protected with corrosion-resistant screens, louvers or grilles having a minimum opening size of 1/4 inch (6.4 mm) and a maximum opening size of 1/2 inch (12.7 mm), in any dimension.
+Air exhaust and intake openings that terminate outdoors shall be protected with corrosion-resistant screens, louvers or grilles having a minimum opening size openings to the outdoor air.
+Such openings shall be provided with ready access or shall otherwise be readily controllable by the of $\frac{1}{4}$ inch (6.4 mm) and a maximum opening size of $\frac{1}{4}$ inch (12.7 mm), in any dimension.
 Openings shall be protected against local weather conditions.
 Outdoor air exhaust and intake openings shall meet the provisions for exterior wall opening protectives in accordance with this code.